 Nationwide is a popular home insurance carrier, available across the U.S., and its online tools make it easy to get a quote for coverage.

-Nationwide homeowners insurance is available in all 50 states and the District of Columbia.
+Despite its name, Nationwide homeowners insurance is available in all states except: Alaska, Florida, Hawaii, Louisiana, Massachusetts, and New Jersey.

-Nationwide has a number of digital tools, including an online application and quote generator, online policy management and bill-paying and online claims-filing.
+Nationwide has a number of digital tools, including an online application and quote generator, online policy management, and online bill-paying and online claims-filing.
 There's also a Nationwide mobile app where you can manage your policy, or start a claim and record damage.

 From the quote page, you can adjust your coverage limits and add various endorsements to your policy, where you can see in real time how adding or subtracting coverage can increase or decrease your rates.